blindij/talk_eunis19/presentation.md

 Jakob Lass is a PhD student at the Physics Department, NTNU.
 He participated in one of the workshops in 2018 What has he done?
 - The code is publicly available from Github
-- Licensed his software under Mozilla General Public 2.0 license
+- The code is licensed under Mozilla General Public 2.0
 - Established automatic testing
 - Documentation is available at Read The Docs